-If you or someone in your family has suspected measles call your family doctor immediately, or the Healthline on 0800 611 116 for free advice 24 hours a day 7 days per week.
+If you or your child may have whooping cough, see your doctor or nurse as soon as possible.
+You can also call Healthline on 0800 611 116 for free advice from a registered nurse 24 hours a day, 7 days a week.